NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/lidar-uncertainty/lidar-raster-uncertainty.md

 ---

 In 2016 the NEON AOP flew the PRIN site in D11 on a poor weather day to ensure coverage of the site.
 The following day, the weather improved and the site was flown again to collect clear-weather spectrometer data.
 Having collections only one day apart provides an opportunity to assess lidar uncertainty because we expect that nothing has changed at the site between the two collections.
-In this exercise we will analyze several NEON Level 3 lidar rasters to assess the uncertainty.

-In this exercise we will analyze several NEON Level-3 lidar rasters (DSM, DTM, and CHM) and assess the uncertainty between data collected over the same area on different days, collected a day apart.
+In this exercise we will analyze several NEON Level-3 lidar rasters (DSM, DTM, and CHM) and assess the uncertainty between two datasets over the same area collected a day apart.

 <div id="ds-objectives" markdown="1">